 To get started please click on the link: https://www.utcourts.gov/deferredtraffic/ You will need your UTAH driver license number, date of birth, citation number or court case number, violation date and court location where the citation was filed.
 A VALID email address is needed for the MyCase registration.

 Plea in Abeyance

 A Plea in Abeyance is a GUILTY or NO CONTEST plea held by the Court for a certain amount of time.
 During this time, the Court will not report the violation to the Driver License Division as a conviction, but rather as a plea in abeyance.
-If the terms and conditions are successfully met at the end of the agreement, the plea will be withdrawn, charge will be dismissed and the case will be closed.
+If the terms and conditions are successfully met at the end of the agreement, the plea will be withdrawn, charge will be dismissed, and the case will be closed.
 In order to qualify, you may not have ANY violations on your driving record in the last THREE YEARS and must have a valid UTAH Driver License.
 Please contact the court at 801-284-4280 for Traffic Clerk contact information.